Personal Use: How do you “takeout” your Spotify data?

 The blurry cam photo shows more or less what happens:

-1. User opens the Spotify desktop client for Ubuntu.
+1. User opens the Spotify desktop web client in Firefox (also works with YT).

 2. User runs the script, which waits for playback to start.